DanArmor/ai-algorithms/neuro/README.md

 `Drop` button just drops current neural network from app, so you can create new one.

-(in the example gif - types of vehicles)
+(in the example gif - classification of types of vehicles)

 ![neuro.gif](/forReadme/neuro.gif)